-Not only is aircraft maintenance content lengthy and voluminous, but also this product content is complex in a number of ways:
+Aircraft maintenance content is not only lengthy and voluminous, but also complex in a number of ways:

-- The content is technical in nature, requiring expensive and expert creation and review. - ☐ The content is technical in nature, so it is complex to publish (e.g., charts, tables, equations.) - ☐ The content contains specialized formats (e.g., procedural task lists, cautions, warnings and notes, troubleshooting charts) - ☐ The content is tied to regulation, so additional review, overhead, workflow, considerations must be undertaken
+- The content is technical in nature, requiring expensive and expert creation and review - The content is technical in nature, so it is complex to publish (e.g., charts, tables, equations.) - The content contains specialized formats (e.g., procedural task lists, cautions, warnings and notes, troubleshooting charts) - The content is tied to regulation, so additional review, overhead, workflow, considerations must be undertaken

 Great volumes of information come in from the airframe manufacturer (Boeing, Airbus, etc) and the engine manufacturer (GE, Rolls Royce).
-Information is constantly changing to reflect changes to the systems, subsystems, and individual parts and materials used, as well as to procedures because of changes in regulation and model configurations.
+Information is constantly changing to reflect modifications to the systems, subsystems, and individual parts and materials used, as well as to procedures because of updates to regulations and model configurations.
 For example, Boeing may be now advising airlines to perform a certain test or modification on a certain system or part based on something changing in the factory, or being changed because of regulation or safety concern from the FAA.